Ukrainians in the United Kingdom

 Ukrainian version

-Immigration from Ukraine since 1991 – the arrival and settlement in the United Kingdom of citizens of Ukraine since the establishment of Ukraine as an independent state and the dissolution of the Soviet Union.
+Immigration from Ukraine between 1991 and 2021 – statistical data on the arrival and settlement in the United Kingdom of citizens of Ukraine, from the establishment of Ukraine as an independent state to the end of 2021.

-By far the largest numbers of Ukrainian citizens arriving in the UK between the early 1990s and 2015 were those with visitors’ visas (allowing entry to the UK for up to six months).
-The annual number of visitors grew from about 5,000 in 1991 to almost 60,000 in 2013, before declining to 49,000 in 2015.
-Almost 70% of all the visitors over this period were classified as ordinary visitors (mainly family visitors and tourists), the remainder entering the country on various kinds of business.
+The largest numbers of Ukrainian citizens arriving in the UK were those with visitors’ visas (allowing entry to the UK for up to six months).
+Their annual number grew from about 14,900 in 1998 to 76,800 in 2018.
+Around 70% of the visitors were classified as ordinary visitors (mainly family visitors and tourists), the remainder entering the country on various types of business.

 The next largest category of Ukrainians entering the UK (excluding individuals returning after a temporary absence abroad and those in transit through the UK) was that of persons with student visas.
-The number arriving each year has fluctuated considerably: after rising to about 4,000 in 1996 it declined to 1,500 in 2005, rose again to 5,000 in 2013 and fell below 2,000 in 2015.
-A large proportion of the students came to take English language courses.
+The number arriving each year fluctuated considerably: between 1998 and 2005 it declined from 3,460 to 1,460, then rose to 5,040 in 2013 and fell again to 2,865 in 2017.
+About 70% of the students arrived for short-term study, mainly to take English language courses.

-Non-UK citizens who have lived in the UK for at least five years or who are married to British citizens, and who have ILR, may (subject to additional conditions) apply for naturalisation as British citizens.
+Non-UK citizens who have ILR and have lived in the UK for at least five years or are married to British citizens may (subject to additional conditions) apply for naturalisation as British citizens.
 Children under the age of 18 may, subject to various rules, become British citizens by registration.
-Official statistics on Ukrainian citizens granted British citizenship are available from 1991 (in annual Home Office Statistical Bulletins on Citizenship Statistics for years up to 2009, and subsequently on the UK government website https://www.gov.uk).
-Between then and 2015 almost 13,900 Ukrainians acquired British citizenship.
-This total includes 6,600 adults naturalised on the basis of five years’ residence, 4,750 on the basis of marriage, and 2,550 children registered as British citizens.
-It should be borne in mind that most of the Ukrainians granted citizenship will also have been included in the ILR statistics, since persons applying for naturalisation must have previously been granted ILR.
+Between 1991 and 2020 approximately 17,370 Ukrainian nationals acquired British citizenship, including 8,450 adults naturalised on the basis of residence, 5,510 naturalised on the basis of marriage, and 3,230 children who became British citizens by registration.
+A further 960 Ukrainians became British citizens in 2021, but the breakdown of this number is not available.

-The above census figures almost certainly understate the actual numbers of Ukrainians in the UK in 2001 and 2011, since many Ukrainians among the UK’s undocumented immigrant population may have failed to complete census returns.
-Such undocumented immigrants consist mainly of individuals who remain in the UK for various lengths of time after their visas expire, but may also include persons who entered the country without appropriate documents.
-Unofficially it has been estimated that in the mid-2000s over 100,000 individuals who had Ukrainian citizenship or considered themselves to be Ukrainian were living in the UK, although the reliability of such estimates cannot be gauged.
+The above census figures almost certainly understate the actual numbers of Ukrainians in the UK, since many of those among the UK’s undocumented immigrant population may have failed to complete census returns.
+Such undocumented immigrants consisted mainly of individuals who remained in the UK for various lengths of time after the expiry of their visas, or who may have entered the country without appropriate documents.
+Unofficially it has been estimated that in the mid 2000s over 100,000 individuals who had Ukrainian citizenship or considered themselves to be Ukrainian were living in the UK.

 Roman Krawec